 - Bayside American Cafe: A Portland favorite, Bayside American Cafe serves up a mean breakfast.
 In particular, it’s known for two things: creative egg benedicts and decadent french toasts.
-It is open for breakfast/brunch everyday from 7am-2pm and located an easy .4 mile walk to/from the Portland Public Library (the conference venue).
+It is open for breakfast/brunch everyday from 7am-2pm.

-- Crooked Mile: Conveniently located between the Hampton Inn/Residence Inn and the Library, the Crooked Mile serves up coffee, breakfast sandwiches, and bagels for take-away or eat-in.
+- Crooked Mile: Conveniently located between the Hampton Inn/Residence Inn the Crooked Mile serves up coffee, breakfast sandwiches, and bagels for take-away or eat-in.
 (The Crooked Mile also serves lunch.)

 - If you’re an early bird, Becky’s Diner opens at 4am and serves a variety of diner favorites.
 They also serve lunch and dinner, open until 9pm.

 Monktoberfest will provide lunch with local beers on Thursday.
 If you’re looking for lunch options on Wednesday or Friday, Portland is not short on places to eat.
 To help narrow your choices, may we recommend: